 What to Expect

 Pursuing cataract surgery requires an initial examination to ensure that you are, in fact, a surgical candidate.
-During this appointment, our optician will gain a full history of your medical well-being and optical health.
-Sometimes, for contact lens wearers, our doctor will request that you stop wearing them prior to the treatment.
+During this appointment, our optometrist will gain a full history of your medical well-being and optical health.
 It is important that you are entirely honest with your doctor while they endeavour to learn the following:

 Medications being taken (over the counter, prescription, and supplements)